Oncologist-approved cancer information from the American Society of Clinical Oncology

 • Breast ductal adenomas

-• Acromegaly (increased size of hands, feet, and face due to a pituitary tumor)
+• Acromegaly, an increased size of hands, feet, and face due to a pituitary tumor

-Genetic testing for mutations in the PRKAR1A gene is available for people suspected to have Carney complex; if a patient has a PRKAR1A mutation and one of the above tumors or other lesions, then he or she is diagnosed with Carney complex.
+Genetic testing for mutations in the PRKAR1A gene is available for people suspected to have Carney complex.
+If a person has a PRKAR1A mutation and 1 of the above tumors or other conditions, then that person is diagnosed with Carney complex.
+Genetic testing for the genes discovered more recently, such as PRKACA, PRKACB, PDE11A, and PDE8B, is not yet commercially available.

 What are the estimated cancer risks associated with Carney complex?

-The risk of cancer is increased in people who have Carney complex, but the specific risk for cancer is unknown.
-Types of cancer reported in people with Carney complex include thyroid, colorectal, and pancreatic cancers.
-Cancer of the testes (testicles) involving the Sertoli or Leydig cells has also been reported in men.
+The risk of cancer is increased in people who have Carney complex.
+Types of cancer reported in people with Carney complex include adrenocortical carcinoma, thyroid, colorectal, liver and pancreatic cancers.
+Ovarian cancer in women and tumors of the testicles in men involving the Sertoli or Leydig cells have also been reported.

 What are the screening options for Carney complex?

-• Yearly blood tests to check serum levels of cortisol, prolactin, and insulin-like growth factor 1 (IGF-1), beginning in adolescence
+• Yearly blood tests to check serum levels of cortisol, prolactin, and IGF-1 beginning in adolescence

 • General endocrine system screening

 Screening guidelines may change over time as new technologies are developed and more is learned about Carney complex.
-It is important to talk with your doctor about appropriate screening tests.
+It is important to talk with your health care team about appropriate screening tests.

-If you are concerned about your risk of cancer, talk with your doctor.
-Consider asking the following questions of your doctor:
+If you are concerned about your risk of cancer, talk with your health care team.
+It can be helpful to bring someone along to your appointments to take notes.
+Consider asking your health care team the following questions:

 • What is my risk of developing cancer?